 - Association of Southeast Asian Nations (ASEAN)

 - Australia Government on Foreign Investments

 Below, the Investing News Network has listed the biggest iron ore companies on the ASX by market cap so far this year.
-Data for the top ASX Iron stocks were obtained on March 31, 2022, from TradingView's stock screener.
+Data for the top ASX iron stocks was obtained on February 28, 2023, from TradingView's stock screener.

 BHP Group (ASX:BHP), formerly known as BHP Billiton, is a multinational mining company with its headquarters in Melbourne, Australia.
 BHP is known for mining iron ore, copper, potash, coal and nickel.
 The company runs six iron ore mining projects out of Pilbara, Western Australia.

 South Flank, which the company bills as Australia’s largest new iron development in over 50 years, began operating in 2021.
 It is projected that together with Mining Area C, the two plants will produce 145 million tonnes of ore per year.

 Market cap: AU$168.87 million; current share price: AU$116.73